pandas-dev/pandas/doc/source/computation.rst

 Rolling Windows
 ~~~~~~~~~~~~~~~

-The :meth:`~Window.mean`, and :meth:`~Window.sum` functions performs a generic rolling window computation
+The :meth:`~Window.mean`, and :meth:`~Window.sum` functions perform a generic rolling window computation
 on the input data.
 The weights used in the window are specified by the ``win_type``
 keyword.
 The list of recognized types are: